 Super Fierce isn’t a comparison site in the traditional sense of the word.
 We don’t just compare products.
 Instead, we provide advice on the funds we think suit your personal situation best based on the information you provide us.
 We want to make it easier for you to save money for retirement by reducing the impact of unnecessary fees.
-That’s why we narrow it down to the lowest cost funds in the market at that time, across key categories (lowest cost, ethical/sustainable, growth and your own funds).
+That’s why we narrow it down to the lowest cost funds in the market at that time, across key categories (lowest cost, ethical / sustainable, growth / performance and your own funds).
 This means you can see how much you might save in a variety of low-cost funds which offer different benefits

 It’s important to understand that: